A History of Selby Primary School

 In 2011 Selby Primary School became one of many schools to benefit from the Building the Education Revolution initiatives.
 The state-of-the-art BER building became our Junior School and houses grades Prep – 2.

-In 2018 we continue to improve and develop our environment with plans to upgrade playground equipment as well as redecoration and refurbishment of several classrooms and our Art room.
+In 2018 we continued to improve and develop our environment with upgraded playground equipment as well as redecoration and refurbishment of several classrooms and our Art room.

 A History of the Pipes

 The mosaic project began in 2006 when fourteen concrete pipes were installed in an area that was otherwise unused and unattractive, with a further two placed on the other side of the school.